meedan/meedan.code/_posts/2016-06-29-evolution-meedans-software-stack.md

 * A Hubot that interfaces between various discussion systems (Slack, Twitter, etc.) and our core APIs

-{% include image.html url="/images/evolution-image_4.png" description="Checkdesk software architecture." %}
+{% include image.html url="/images/evolution-image_4.png" description="Checkdesk software architecture, today." %}

 We’re enthusiastic about this approach for many reasons.
 As a very small dev team, we want to minimize dependencies, and allow each member to take charge of complete functionalities.
 By having the team negotiate API endpoints rather than struggle to untangle large codebases, we are able to move faster and delay the advent of complexity.
 Also, microservices allow team members to implement their functionalities in their language of choice, so long as they produce an API that complies with our standards.
 Finally, each service can be independently unit-tested and continuously-deployed with minimal down time.